Express Lanes Alternative

 - Once you are in the lanes, the price you saw on the signs is the price you are guaranteed to pay.
 Drivers entering after you or at different locations may pay a different rate.

 - Tolls paid by users will be the source of money to repay the funds used to finance the Express Lanes.

 - Variable toll pricing would only apply to the two new proposed Express Lanes in each direction along MoPac South.
 Public transit buses, emergency responders and Capital Metro registered carpools and vanpools would be ensured a reliable trip, even during peak periods, without paying a toll.

 Historical Traffic and Revenue Data

-Below, you will find the sketch level (very preliminary) Traffic and Revenue information that has been the topic of discussion recently.
+Below, you will find the sketch level (very preliminary) Traffic and Revenue information that has been a topic of discussion in 2015 with some stakeholders.
 Traffic and revenue modeling changes with each and every change made in conjunction with a project of this nature, sometimes quite dramatically.
 The documents linked below include work done in 2014 and more recently in June 2015.
 Both are very preliminary in nature and not usable for market financing and distribution for funding.

 The Mobility Authority chose to extend the period for consideration of the ultimate “preferred alternative” so as to study several concepts and suggestions from and for community input.
-These concepts are being analyzed now, and will be presented at the November 10, 2015 Open House for public review and further input.
+These concepts were presented at the November 10, 2015 Open House for public review and further input.

 Any change to the configuration of the design can affect the operations and the capacity of the ultimate project, primarily by impacting the operations of the roadway.
 We expect these changes to have some impacts, and will provide updated information as a new demand model is finalized.
 We literally can have several iterations in the model over the next few months – and dependent upon the eventual preferred alternative that will be developed as a result of the next round of stakeholder meetings and the eventual public hearing.